 In February, 2018 Jim and Max took off on what was planned to be a 1-year cruise across the Pacific Ocean while Laura and Charlie held down the fort in Tucson.
 The plans for the trip were still coming together.
 We planned to sail Akela to the Marquesas Islands in French Polynesia, taking 3 weeks.
 From there, we hoped to meet up with friends and family for visits while we go island hopping across the Pacific.
 By the end of 2018, we expected that we will have made it either to New Zealand or possibly will have made the return via Hawaii to the US.

 Plans changed.
 Life changed.
 Everything changed.
 We sailed the islands of Polynesia for almost 3 years before sailing back to San Diego.
-This blog tells our story.
-Each blog entry stands alone, and they show up in reverse chronological order (most recent comes first.)
-To follow the story better, go to the tab at the top “The Whole Story” and see the blog entries in order.
+This story is told through blog entries accessible from the tab at the top “Pacific Adventure.“

 After returning to San Diego, Akela has hosted weekend trips with day sailing and enjoying hanging out on the water.
 What’s the next adventure?